Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 5 Best TVs For Bright Rooms - Winter 2024 Reviews
+The 5 Best TVs For Bright Rooms - Black Friday 2024

 Best TV For Bright Room Viewing

-We've bought and tested more than 425 TVs, and below are our recommendations for the best ones you can buy for a bright room.
-See our picks for the best TVs for watching movies, the best TVs for watching sports, and the best outdoor TVs.
-You can also vote on which ones you want us to buy and test.
+Even if a TV is very bright and has good reflection handling, you still want it to provide solid overall picture quality, so our recommendations below also consider that.
+You can also see our picks for the best TVs for watching movies, the best TVs for watching sports, and the best outdoor TVs.
+Additionally, you can vote on which ones you want us to buy and test.
 To learn more about the 2024 models, check out our 2024 TV lineup page.

 1. Best TV For Bright Rooms